JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/pkg.md

 Pkg.add(url = "https://github.com/JuliaLang/Example.jl")
 ```

-Updating and removing a package can be done in a similar way.
+All other commands that we introduced above can be used similarly.

 ```@raw html
 </p></div>